ohid/mountain-conqueror/README.md

 The theme uses WordPress's Customizer API to create the theme options.
 After activating the theme please go to **Appearance -> Customize -> Theme Options** to setup the heaader and footer necessary settings that are currently available.

 ### Changelog
+v1.0.1 - 11th October 2020
+- Make the comments template hidden
+- Some other minor changes

 v1.0.0 - 11th October 2020
 - First release of the theme